mandatorySuicide/profHub/README.md

 # Update 2:
 Google keeps changing way to generate APP password.
 This time I tried this - https://myaccount.google.com/apppasswords But at first we need enable MFA

+# Update 3:
+For testing we can use this JSON https://pastebin.com/wqV7a26w